amiteshnagarkar/Strategy-Analytics-WebScraper/README.md

 Known Problems:
 * First run may take some time as the chromedriver may need time to load.
+* This script is heavily reliant on a good machine and strong wifi.
 * Re-run if you get this error : selenium.common.exceptions.WebDriverException: Message: target frame detached

 <p align="right">(<a href="#top">back to top</a>)</p>